| Introduction Another day, another GBA Racer. It really does feel

 involving five racing-inspired symbols that are very

-The control of the Quads is surprisingly easy and
+easy to record and input.
+Controls The control of the Quads is surprisingly easy and

 mastering the power slide is a must for success.
 Your